Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Application-Driven Learning and Forecasting

-One key difference from previous works \citep{donti2017task, elmachtoub2017smart, munoz2020bilevel} is that $G_a$ and $G_p$ can be different functions.
-This is extremely useful in the context of power systems operations where planning models might differ from real-time ones.
-Although model \eqref{mod-main-obj}--\eqref{mod-main-rec} is fairly general, we specialize to the case of linear programs and right-hand-side uncertainty, \eqref{mod-main-mod}--\eqref{mod-main-rec}, because we will assume polyhedral structure for the set $Z$.
-This can be contrasted with previous works that considered strongly quadratic programs \citep{donti2017task} and objective uncertainty \citep{elmachtoub2017smart}.
-As mentioned earlier, this specialization will be important for developing our asymptotic convergence results and our solution methods.
+Although model \eqref{mod-main-obj}--\eqref{mod-main-policy} is fairly general, we specialized to the case of linear programs { with} right-hand-side uncertainty \eqref{mod-main-mod}--\eqref{mod-main-rec}, because we will assume polyhedral structure for the set $Z$.
+This can be contrasted with previous works { such as \citep{donti2017task}, which considers strongly quadratic programs, and \citep{elmachtoub2017smart}, which considers linear programs with uncertainty in the objective function.
+In our case, the objective functions (in both upper and lower levels) correspond to the objective value of a linear program as a function of its right-hand side and as such are polyhedral functions.
+As mentioned earlier, the polyhedral structure} will be important for developing our asymptotic convergence results and our solution methods.